Asymmetric Tunneling of Bose-Einstein Condensates: Numerical Demonstration of Asymmetric Tunneling of 1D BEC

 or

-in its time-independent form, where $g$ is the interaction parameter which models the interactions between bosons and $\mu$ is the chemical potential \cite{pethick2008bose}.
-In order to better compare the transmission probabilities of the single particle Schr\"odinger equation and the GPE, we choose to normalize the state to $\int \left| \Psi(x,t) \right|^2 dx = 1$ so that the normalized probability of the GPE agrees with the normalized predictions of the Schr\"odinger equation.
-Thus, the full expression of the interaction parameter is
+in its time-independent form, where $g$ is the interaction parameter that models the inter-particle interactions between bosons and $\mu$ is the chemical potential \cite{pethick2008bose}.
+The interaction parameter $g$ is the driving factor behind the expected asymmetry of tunneling, as reducing $g$ to 0 simply recovers the single-particle Schr{\"o}dinger equation and its accordingly symmetric dynamics.
+In order to better compare the transmission probabilities of the single-particle Schr\"odinger equation and the GPE, we choose to normalize the state to $\int \left| \Psi(x,t) \right|^2 dx = 1$.
+The full expression for the interaction parameter is